 The Marine Mammal Protection Act (MMPA), 16 U.S.C. § 1361 et seq., is the principal federal legislation for the protection of marine mammals.
 The MMPA prohibits, with few exceptions, the taking or importing into the United States of marine mammals or their products.
 The West Indian manatee is the marine mammal of most concern with regard to the proposed restoration alternative.
-Appropriate project construction conditions resulting from consultation with USFWS under the ESA should provide adequate protection for the manatee.
+The Trustees will implement manatee guidelines, found in Appendix D, which should provide adequate protection for the manatee.
 Other marine mammals, such as dolphins, may be present in the vicinity of the restoration sites, but would be expected to vacate construction areas without being harmed.